 - projects failing to internally escalate the complaint for review when the complaint has not been resolved

-- a lack of rigour or process in complaint investigations and poor clarity in correspondence to the complainant
+- a lack of rigour or process in complaint investigations

-- a lack of clarity regarding next steps in the complaint handling process – leading to numerous complaints that remain unresolved and/or not closed.
+- a lack of clarity regarding the next steps in the complaint handling process – leading to numerous complaints that remain unresolved and/or not closed.

-While objective measures and standards are used to determine compliance with noise restrictions, it is also evident that there is further scope to investigate complaints relating to noise emissions from turbines and other infrastructure.
+While objective measures and standards are used to determine compliance with noise restrictions, it is also evident that there is further scope to investigate complaints relating to noise emissions from wind turbines and other infrastructure.
 In assessing noise-related complaints, the objective ‘tests’ currently in place do not necessarily capture the tonal character of noise emissions that a complainant may be experiencing.
 For instance, maintenance or operating issues with infrastructure (such as a turbine or a substation transformer) may lead to harmonic frequencies that produce a harsher tone to the human ear.
-While this is not typically represented in noise assessment data, contemporary noise measurement or recording devices can be used to indicate that the tonal character of a particular noise emission may reasonably be considered to be disturbing or offensive to a complainant.
+While this is not typically represented in noise assessment data, contemporary noise measurement or recording devices can be used to indicate that the tonal character of a particular noise emission may reasonably be disturbing or offensive to a complainant.